The-Kubernetes-Show/getting-started-with-linux/2_introduction_to_linux.md

 2. [Introduction to Linux (edX)](https://www.edx.org/learn/linux/the-linux-foundation-introduction-to-linux)
 3. [KillerCoda](https://killercoda.com/)
      - [Ubuntu Playground Scenario on KillerCoda](https://killercoda.com/playgrounds/scenario/ubuntu)
+4. Read a bit about [POSIX](https://www.quobyte.com/storage-explained/posix-filesystem/) (Portable Operating System Interface). it is okay if you don't understand everything yet.
 ---
 ### Disclaimer
 The perspectives and opinions expressed in this document are entirely my own and do not represent the views or positions of my current or previous employers.